Plastic Particles Found In Bottled Water

 Avoid using plastic in any form for water consumption.
 There are many alternatives to bottled water.

 At home, water filtration at the point of use or for the entire home is a health-conscious choice.
 A whole house filter solves a wide range of issues with problem water.
 Contact your local water treatment specialist for expert advice on the best treatment system for your needs and budget.
 One option for point of use filtration is reverse osmosis.
 Reverse osmosis provides clean, great tasting water and saves money by eliminating bottled water costs!

 Bottleless water coolers are another alternative for home or office.
 These coolers deliver filtered hot or cold water at the touch of the button and provide a low maintenance solution for clean water.
 Bottleless water coolers, just as the name implies, eliminate the need for plastic bottles along with their storage, delivery and replacement requirements.
 When it comes to eco-friendly, bottleless coolers are an excellent alternative!

 Wherever you are consuming water, use a BPA-free refillable container.
 Here are some of our favorites for filling up and staying hydrated on the go!

 Note: Hague Quality Water of Maryland does not endorse, sponsor or receive benefits from any of the above named container brands.

 The microplastics study is impactful, unprecedented news and the follow up from the WHO will be equally important.
-Stay tuned for Part 2 of New Concerns For Bottled Water!
+Stay tuned for a follow-up of New Concerns For Bottled Water!